Mary Mallon: Ethics

-The ethical question of her arrest and forced quarantine asks if there was a justification for arresting her and isolating her from the world.
-The answer to this question is complex and is still being debated.
-Historians frequently bring up the argument of Mallon knowing she was infecting her clients with typhoid based on the frequency of the disease being present after her departure.
+The ethical question of her arrest and forced quarantine is still being debated.
+Historians frequently discuss the argument of Mallon knowing that she was infecting her clients with typhoid based on the frequency of the disease being present after her departure.
 They also cite the argument that antibiotics did not exist at this time and ten percent of those affected by Mallon carrying the infection died.
-This argument could also potentially view Mallon as a murderer of those ten percent of people if she knew she was a carrier of the disease, and would be a justification for her arrest.
+By this argument Mallon could be considered a murderer of those ten percent of people if she knew she was a carrier of the disease, and would be a justification for her arrest.

 Others argue that Mallon did not know that she had the bacteria and therefore did not deserve to be arrested when she never committed a crime.
 At the time, asymptomatic carriers were not understood and Mallon was believed to have said that she did not feel sick, look sick, or have any sort of visible sickness.
 Although Mallon did not feel ill or look sick, the disease was living dormant in what was assumed to be her gallbladder.

 Lessons learned

-Mallon was the first individual who was found to be an asymptomatic carrier of the typhoid bacterium, and this caused the health officials to have little to no idea of how to deal with someone in her position.
+Mallon was the first person found to be an asymptomatic carrier of the typhoid bacterium, and this caused the health officials to have little to no idea of how to deal with her.
 However, Mallon's case helped these officials identify other people who carried diseases that were dormant in their bodies based on the information they learned from Mallon's case.
-Mallon's case created a shift in emphasis around the understanding of personhood and social responsibility.
-It also was the case that led scientists to shift the idea of the asymptomatic carrier from an idea to an evidence-backed scientific study.
+Mallon's case created controversy concerning personal autonomy and social responsibility.
+It also was the first case that provided good evidence of the existence of asymptomatic carriers.

-In culture

-Today, the phrase "Typhoid Mary" is a colloquial term for anyone who, knowingly or not, spreads disease or some other undesirable thing.
+The phrase "Typhoid Mary" is now a colloquial term for anyone who spreads disease or something else undesirable.

-Typhoid Mary Fisk, also known as Bloody Mary and Mutant Zero, is a supervillain appearing in American comic books published by Marvel Comics.

-Mallon's urban legend status in New York inspired the name of the rap group Hail Mary Mallon.

-Mallon was portrayed by Melissa McMeekin in season one of The Knick, in a somewhat fictionalised account of her initial infection of countless wealthy households.

-Mallon's butcher knife featured as an artifact in season three of Warehouse 13.
-Associated with Mallon's legacy with disease, the fictional artifact had the ability to transfer illness between individuals holding the knife simultaneously.